eflames/pignu/README.md

 - Categories
 - Users and Roles
 - Basic and Advanced configuration
-- Plugins JS administration
+- JS Plugins administration
 - Activity log module
 - Menu builder **soon**

-Pignu is based on Laravel Framework version 7.x and is formerly knonw as Tera Admin V3 by Grupo Tera.
+Pignu is based on Laravel Framework version 7.x / Bootstrap 4.4 / Webpack, and is formerly knonw as Tera Admin V3 by Grupo Tera (My own company)

 **About Pignu name:** Pignus is security in latin and I liked this name because of security of my app.
 Later I removed the S for better look and created a pretty yet awesome purple pig thanks to first letters of the name (PIG).
 That's all.